talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

         IntegrationApi apiInstance = new IntegrationApi(defaultClient);
         String integrationId = "integrationId_example"; // String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier.
-        Long achievementId = 56L; // Long | The achievement identifier.
+        Integer achievementId = 56; // Integer | The achievement identifier.
         List<String> progressStatus = Arrays.asList(); // List<String> | Filter by customer progress status in the achievement.
         OffsetDateTime startDate = new OffsetDateTime(); // OffsetDateTime | Timestamp that filters the results to only contain achievements created on or after the start date.
         OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Timestamp that filters the results to only contain achievements created before or on the end date.
-        Long pageSize = 1000lL; // Long | The number of items in the response.
+        Integer pageSize = 1000; // Integer | The number of items in the response.
-        Long skip = 56L; // Long | The number of items to skip when paging through large result sets. try {
+        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
             InlineResponse2002 result = apiInstance.getCustomerAchievementHistory(integrationId, achievementId, progressStatus, startDate, endDate, pageSize, skip);
             System.out.println(result);